10 questions you should always ask before accepting a job

 Try and understand the vibe of the team, what they’re ‘into’, where their strengths lie, what part you’ll play in the team, where they’ve all come from.
 For the same reasons as above, it’s important to get the right fit here.
 Are they your kind of people?

-10. From what I’ve told you today is there any reason that you wouldn’t offer me the role?/Do you have any reservations from what I’ve told you?
+10. From what I’ve told you today is there any reason that you wouldn’t offer me the role?
+Is there anything you have seen in the other people on the shortlist that you have not seen in me?

+This is a great question to throw into the mix as the interview is drawing to a close.
 Get those cards on the table!
-There’s nothing more frustrating than getting feedback from an unsuccessful interview and you thinking ‘But that’s not the case’ or ‘Yes, I do have experience in that area’.
+There’s nothing more frustrating than getting feedback from an unsuccessful interview and you thinking ‘But that’s not the case’ or ‘Yes I do have experience in that area’.
 This is your opportunity to counteract any of their reservations or concerns.
+You should always be looking to improve and getting feedback from an interviewer is a crucial part of this.
+It is a risky strategy to take because you might get an answer you are not happy with.
+But if you are prepared to take a risk, then this final question is a gamble that just might pay off!

 Now, the interview is coming to an end and the interviewer says ‘So, have you any questions for me?
 Please – please – PLEASE don’t say ‘No, I think you’ve answered everything thanks’.